Another brilliant article from the indefatigable Israeli-Canadian

 firebomber received only

-, while the stabber was sent
+community service, while the stabber was sent

-for psychiatric treatment
+for psychiatric treatment.

 Since that